kmadof/kmadof.github.io/_links/serverless.md

 * Distributed
 * Event-driven

-The author secribes good and bad sides.
+The author presents good and bad sides.
 It is quite balanced article.

 <hr>